toscm/simulatr/README.md

 #### With given data

-The users can provide a dataframe from which they want to derive the simulated data.
+The users can provide a dataframe from which they want to derive from the simulated data.

 ```R
 simulatr::simulate_dataset(n = 5, p = 5, base = data.frame(matrix(rnorm(6 * 6), 6, 6)))